IDjinn/Discord.js-Collector/README.md

 | • If you bot turns off, when it turns on all users reacted in messages will win the role.\
 | • If you bot turns off, if any user remove reaction, when the bot turns on will remove the role from him.\
 | • You can store the roles in a JSON file and migrate the reaction role data.\
-| • You can limit max roles given by bot, like 10 roles.
+| • You can limit max roles given by bot, like 10 roles.\
+| • Toggled roles: Limit one of these roles to use (Util for colors reaction roles, only get one of roles)\
+| • Requirements: Limit roles to only boosters or discord developers win roles!

 ![Reaction Role Gif](./assets/reactionRoles.gif)